There was an issue validating your request. Please try again later.

 | August 28, 2012

 Researchers in the Coastal Ecology Center recently received a call from the Harbor Master at Wells Harbor asking if someone would come down and look at a "strange" fish that came up in one of the local lobsterman's trap.
 Upon arrival at the harbor we were greeted by this "visitor" to our waters.
-It is a …
+It …

 • Team Larval Fish at the Wells Reserve